Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-As per AreaSearch's latest data released on June 15, 2023, Fern Bay's median income among taxpayers is $58,273.
-The average income in the suburb is $70,705.
-Both figures are above the national average.
-In comparison, Rest of NSW has a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Fern Bay would be approximately $63,436 (median) and $76,969 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Fern Bay rank modestly, between the 31st and 35th percentiles.
-Income distribution data shows that the largest segment comprises 27.4% earning $1,500 - 2,999 weekly (1,182 residents), aligning with the surrounding region where this cohort likewise represents 29.9%.
-The income distribution demonstrates clear polarization, with 30.3% in lower brackets (<$800/week) and 20.9% in higher brackets (>$3,000/week).
+AreaSearch's latest postcode level ATO data released for financial year ending June 2023 indicates Fern Bay's median income among taxpayers is $58,273 with an average of $70,705.
+This is above the national average and compares to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates would be approximately $63,436 (median) and $76,969 (average) as of September 2025.
+According to the Census conducted in August 2021, household incomes rank modestly in Fern Bay, between the 31st and 35th percentiles.
+Income distribution shows the largest segment comprises 27.4% earning $1,500 - $2,999 weekly (1,182 residents), aligning with the surrounding region where this cohort likewise represents 29.9%.
+Income distribution demonstrates clear polarization - 30.3% in lower brackets (<$800/week) alongside 20.9% in higher brackets (>$3,000/week).
 Housing affordability pressures are severe, with only 81.1% of income remaining after housing costs, ranking at the 27th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income